heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/SET_UP_A_WINDOWS_DEVELOPMENT_ENVIRONMENT.md

 WSL can still be in version 1 and must be updated to version 2.

-To do so, open PowerShell as an administrator as shown in the previous section and run the following command in the terminal:
+To do so, open PowerShell as administrator as shown in the previous section and run the following command in the terminal:

 ```powershell
 # Check for WSL updates